praneethkvs/jekyll-now/_posts/2018-2-19-Blockchain.md

 ### References:
 For a more thorough tutorial, you can check out the MultiChain Getting Started page here <https://www.multichain.com/getting-started/>
-For a comprehensive list of commands, check out the <https://www.multichain.com/developers/json-rpc-api/>
+For a comprehensive list of commands, check out the link below <https://www.multichain.com/developers/json-rpc-api/>